mfe-/SAFe-Q-A/Questions.md

 Everyone working toward a common goal via shared objectives is a way to achieve which SAFe Core Value?
 Alignment Question
 When basing decisions on economics, how are lead time, product cost, value, and development expense used?
 To identify different parameters of the economic framework
+Question
+How many teams should an ART consist of?
+An ART consist of 5 - 12 teams.
+Question
+What is the primary focus of an operational Value Stream?
+Delivering end-user value Question
+The Customer is asking for a forecast for when a specific Feature will be available.
+Where could Product Management find this information?
+Solution Roadmap
+Question
+Features are sized or split to fit what duration?
+A Program Increment Question
+Product Management is expected to collaborate in planning the amount of upcoming Enabler work by establishing what?
+Capacity allocation
+Question
+When should a dependency be added to the program risks?
+When it must be accepted Question
+The recommended structure for writing User Stories is?
+As a…, I want…, So that… Question
+What happens to improvement items identified during the Iteration Retrospective?
+They are entered as Stories in the Team Backlog
+Question
+Who should attend the PO sync?
+The Product Owners, Product Management, and other stakeholders as needed